Does thermal leptogenesis in a canonical seesaw rely on initial memory?: Dynamical Evolution of asymmetry in thermal leptogenesis

-This behavior is further explained in Fig.~\ref{fig:N3weakscattering}(bottom), where we consider the benchmark mass ratios \( M_2/M_1 = 13 \) and \( M_3/M_1 = 17 \), ensuring that the mass ratios are relatively close.
-Being in weak washout regime, \( N_3 \) decays significantly out of equilibrium, occurring well after the decay of \( N_2 \) and close to that of \( N_1 \) where the washout effects of $N_1$ are already suppressed.
-This results in the large $\delta$ values.
+This behavior is further explained in Fig.~\ref{fig:N3weakscattering}(\textit{right}), where we consider the benchmark mass ratios \( M_2/M_1 =42 \) and \( M_3/M_1 = 46 \), ensuring that the mass ratios are relatively close.
+The Yukawa coupling matrix for this benchmark point is given as \begin{widetext}

-Now to summarize the case when $N_3$ is in weak washout regime, we illustrate the memory effect ($\delta>20\%$) by showing a scatter plot in the plane of $M_3/M_1$ vs $K_3$ and $K_1$ in the color code in Fig.\ref{fig:summary2}.
-Here, we observe a similar pattern as Fig.\ref{fig:N2weakK1}.
-That is, as $K_3$ increases, the mass ratio $M_3/M_1$ must decrease for $N_3$ to influence the final $B-L$ asymmetry.
-Now for large $M_3/M_1$, the Yukawa coupling of $N_3$ must decrease to have an impact on the final $B-L$ asymmetry, which means that $K_3$ must decrease.